gazebosim/docs/INSTALL.md

 # Option 1: installation on Ubuntu Bionic

-All the acropolis binaries are hosted in the osrfoundation repository.
-To install all them, the metapackage `ignition-acropolis` can be installed:
+All the Acropolis binaries are hosted in the osrfoundation repository.
+To install all of them, the metapackage `ignition-acropolis` can be installed:

 ```bash
 sudo sh -c 'echo "deb http://packages.osrfoundation.org/gazebo/ubuntu-stable `lsb_release -cs` main" > /etc/apt/sources.list.d/gazebo-stable.list'